Eng-Abdelrahman-Mostafa-Mohamed/Transformer-From-Scratch-/README.md

 ### What is Attention?

-Attention is a technique that allows the model to understand how important each word is to the current context.
+Attention is a technique that allows the model to understand the Importance of each word to the current context.

 # Transformer